Bwatiye

 - Cultural Calendar And Holidays

-- The Bwatiye cultural calendar includes agricultural cycles and religious festivals, reflecting their agrarian lifestyle and spiritual beliefs.
+- The Bwatiye cultural calendar includes agricultural festivals, religious ceremonies, and traditional rites of passage, marking important communal and spiritual milestones.

 - Additional Notes